 Hepatitis A – Serology

-Testing for Hepatitis A serology may be indicated for the work-up of patients with suspected acute viral hepatitis, to determine immune status (following recovery from natural infection or as a result of immunization), and as part of an epidemiologic investigation (e.g. outbreak investigation).
+Testing for hepatitis A virus (HAV) serology may be indicated for the work-up of patients with suspected acute viral hepatitis to determine immune status (following recovery from natural infection or as a result of immunization), and as part of an epidemiologic investigation (e.g. outbreak investigation).

 |Test Requested||Required Requisition(s)||Specimen Type||Minimum Volume||Collection Kit|